WladimirSidorenko/CGSA/README.rst

 # Coarse-Grained Sentiment Analysis

+*work in progress*

-This project comrises a set of scripts for performing coarse-grained sentiment analysis of Twitter.
+This project comrises a module and set of scripts for performing coarse-grained sentiment analysis of Twitter.